Pawventures

 95°F (35°C)149°F (65°C)

 At 125 degrees Fahrenheit, skin destruction can occur in 60 seconds.
 Your dog’s paw pads are tougher than human skin, but they are not invulnerable.
+Small dog breeds are especially susceptible due to thinner paw pad skin.

 The Seven-Second Rule